 Today we went through another little Hicksville town to get to my son's daycare.
 His daycare has been closed because it had over an inch of mud in it.
 They had to sanitize and clean and rip out drywall and stuff.
 We saw people who have a right to whine.
 They are living in tents, in RVs, in their backyards, or their homes have just been condemned.
 I saw old bungalows that can never be restored.
 I felt I could not take pictures of such tragedy, it was just too personal.
 I have no right to whine.
 No right.
 No excuse my past few posts.
 It was just me re-prioritizing the to-do list on my old money pit here.

 Here are some pictures run in the local news.
-This one was a park my kids play at.

 2 comments: